Red5/ice4j/doc/nio-configuration.md

 Configuration of the receive buffer is handled via the `SO_RCVBUF` property.
 The default is 1500 and any target amount should take MTU size ~1500 into account.

 ## I/O thread priority
 Setting the I/O thread priority is handled via the `IO_THREAD_PRIORITY` property.
-The default priority is 6 and the maximum availabe in Java is 10.
+The default priority is 6 and the maximum available in Java is 10.

 ## NIO selector sleep milliseconds
 Providing adequate time between NIO selector checks is handled via the `NIO_SELECTOR_SLEEP_MS` property.
 The default sleep time between checks is 10 milliseconds.